 Cream of Bone Marrow with Smoked Cherries Ice Cream Recipe

-recipe courtesy of Tyler Malek of Salt and Straw
+recipe courtesy of Tyler Malek of Salt & Straw (from the video)

 Ice Cream Base

 - 2 cups Heavy Cream

 - 3/4 cup sugar

 - 1 tsp xanthan gum

 - 1 pound marrow bones (can be found at most butcher shops and grocery meat counters)

 - Bring a pot of water to a boil, reduce the heat and simmer the marrow bones for 5 minutes.

 - Pull the bones from the hot water and set aside to cool.

 - Mix together the sugar and salt with the xanthan gum.